bmuschko/gradle-cargo-plugin/README.md

 ### Adding the plugin binary to the build

 The plugin JAR needs to be defined in the classpath of your build script.
-It is directly available on [Bintray](https://bintray.com/bmuschko/gradle-plugins/gradle-cargo-plugin/).
-Alternatively, you can download it from GitHub and deploy it to your local repository.
+It is directly available on [Bintray](https://bintray.com/bmuschko/gradle-plugins/com.bmuschko%3Agradle-cargo-plugin/).
 The following code snippet shows an example on how to retrieve it from Bintray:

     buildscript {
         repositories {